maksimKorzh/tce-download/README.md

 # TCE download
-Python script to download .tcz extenstions from the outside of the Tiny Core Linux
+Download .tcz extenstions from the outside of the Tiny Core Linux